Non-vanishing mod $p$ of theta lifts for (O_{2n+1},Mp_{4n}): Acknowledgments

 \section{Acknowledgments}

-We would like to thank M.Bertolini, C.Cornut, H.Hida, M.-L. Hsieh and J.Tilouine for a lot of useful and stimulating discussions concerning earlier drafts of this article.
+We would like to thank Massimo Bertolini, Christophe Cornut, Haruzo Hida, Ming-Lun Hsieh and Jacques Tilouine for a lot of useful and stimulating discussions concerning earlier drafts of this article.
+We thank Zheng Liu in particular for careful reading which uncovers an error in an early version of the article.
+At last we would like to express our thanks to the referee for his/her many useful comments, suggestions and questions, which help improve a lot the structure and the readability of this article.